Impact

 Affected Systems

-The ARSeries router model TP‑Link Archer AX53 running firmware version 1.0, specifically before firmware 1.7.1 Build 20260213, is affected.
+The TP‑Link Archer AX53 running firmware version 1.0, specifically before firmware 1.7.1 Build 20260213, is affected.
 Only this combination of vendor, product, and firmware version is listed in the CNA data.

 Risk and Exploitability

 The CVSS score of 8.5 indicates a high severity.
-The EPSS score is below 1 %, suggesting a currently low likelihood of automated exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
-The vendor notes the attacker must be authenticated on an adjacent network segment, meaning the primary attack vector is via a local, connected attacker who can upload or influence a configuration file on the router.
+The EPSS score is 1 %, suggesting a currently low likelihood of automated exploitation, and the vulnerability is not listed in CISA’s KEV catalog.
+The description states that the attacker must be authenticated and adjacent, which implies that the attack vector is likely local; this inference is drawn from the requirement that the attacker be able to access the router’s configuration interface.
+A locally connected attacker could therefore upload or influence a configuration file on the router to trigger the command injection.

 OpenCVE Enrichment